DevYouriD/WheelOfDespair/README.md

 - ~~Make the wheel rotation random~~
 - ~~Create user input~~
 - ~~Save user input in db~~
+- Give the wheel a default color or value in case input equals 0
 - Make user input editable?
 - Create popup for "winner" (and confetti animation?)